18F/technology-budgeting/handbook.md

 Your existing vendors are unlikely to employ the modern software development practices outlined in this handbook — they were hired for their legacy practices back when that was what you needed.
 To find vendors who meet your new needs, you’ll likely need to identify and attract new companies that use modern software development practices.

-If it is important to get bids from in-state vendors, then know that odds are good that there are many qualified small businesses that can deliver agile development programs in your state.<sup>11</sup> However, if you want to drive down the price of bids, then it’s important to consider working with remote or distributed (rather than on-site) vendor teams.
+If it is important to get bids from in-state vendors, then know that odds are good that there are many qualified small businesses that can deliver agile development programs in your state.<sup id="reference-11"><a href="#footnote-11">11</a></sup> However, if you want to drive down the price of bids, then it’s important to consider working with remote or distributed (rather than on-site) vendor teams.

 In places like California, Washington, New York, Virginia, and Maryland, the cost of an agile team can be easily twice the cost of a team in the Midwest or the northern plains — a difference of over \$1 million each year with no difference in quality.
-That’s a price point at which it’s worth rethinking how important it is that the team be local, or even in-state.<sup>12</sup> Encouraging distributed vendor teams also gives you access to a wider talent pool, so it’s smart to embrace distributed working best practices to engage with development teams<sup>13</sup> and only require on-site visits when necessary (such as for user research).
+That’s a price point at which it’s worth rethinking how important it is that the team be local, or even in-state.<sup id="reference-12"><a href="#footnote-12">12</a></sup> Encouraging distributed vendor teams also gives you access to a wider talent pool, so it’s smart to embrace distributed working best practices to engage with development teams<sup id="reference-13"><a href="#footnote-13">13</a></sup> and only require on-site visits when necessary (such as for user research).

 How do you find those qualified small businesses?
 There are a number of cities and states that have created a pool of agile software vendors.
 For example, [California’s Department of Technology has a vendor pool](https://github.com/CDTProcurement/adpq) that adds new companies on a rolling basis.
 Seek out and draw from these vendor pools, and include some of these companies in future RFP processes.
 Also, ask around among colleagues in other state agencies to see if they can recommend any vendors to include.
 Finally, try thinking like a software developer looking for a job, and check out sites that are well-known for posting job opportunities and professional networking, to identify agile vendors in your state.
 This entire process only takes a few hours.